geotrip/AtollIslandsInGEE/README.md

   return image.updateMask(image.select('fmask').lte(1));
 }
 ```
 Here cloud-masking is implemented as a function, and needs to be called on the image collection in order to work.
-To do this for every single scene in the image collection, it needs to be [mapped](https://developers.google.com/earth-engine/ic_mapping).
+To do this for every single scene in the image collection, it needs to be [mapped](https://developers.google.com/earth-engine/ic_mapping) using the .map() function.
 The code below applies the BQA function to the ls8t2col collection.
 As we will no longer need the BQA band after the cloud filtering has been completed, this is a good time to eleminate bands you will not use.
-This can be done using the .select function with a list of bands you want to keep, e.g. 'B1','B2','B3','B8'.
+This can be done using the .select() function with a list of bands you want to keep, e.g. 'B1','B2','B3','B8'.
 Since the bands I wanted to keep are contiguous, I used the shorthand 'B[2-8]'.

 ```javascript
 var t2Filt = ls8t2col